End of Program/Employment Options

 Early Departure (Resignation or Termination)

-If, for any reason (e.g., resignation or termination), an H-1B employee will leave Emory University early (before their H-1B I-797 approval end date), the H-1B and the department must inform ISSS before the employee's last day at Emory.
+If, for any reason (e.g., resignation or termination), an H-1B employee will leave Emory University early (before their H-1B I-797 approval end date), the H-1B employee and the department must inform ISSS before the employee's last day at Emory.

-- email the department the necessary instructions which vary depending on the reason for the H-1B early termination; and
+- Email the department the necessary instructions (which vary depending on the reason for the H-1B early termination); and

-- secured employment elsewhere, and the new employer has already filed an H-1B petition to sponsor the employee; or
+- Secured employment elsewhere, and the new employer has already filed an H-1B petition to sponsor the employee; or

 Early Departure (Resignation or Termination)